 Steve Anderson Dixon

 Steve Anderson Dixon joined the BVA Board as a non-veterinary director in 2017 and became Chair in December 2019.
 Steve has nearly 40 years of publishing experience, including engaging in the migration of print to digital publishing.
 From 2012 to 2014 Steve was Managing Director of Trinity Mirror Regionals’ media businesses across Wales, Huddersfield, Manchester, Liverpool, and Cardiff, and later became Chief Operating Officer of the enlarged Trinity Mirror Regionals division following its acquisition of Local World Media Group.

 Steve is currently a non-executive director on a number of other Boards including The Publica Group, JBP Westminster, and InVesta Property.
 He has previously held a number of non-executive director roles at organisations including Teletext, Extra Care Charitable Trust, and Roosevelt Scholarship, and has experience as Chairman of Nottingham Regeneration.

-The current BVA President (Daniella Dos Santos), Senior Vice President (Simon Doherty) and Junior Vice President (James Russell) all serve as members of the BVA Board.
+The current BVA President (Justine Shotton), Senior Vice President (James Russell), and Junior Vice President (Malcolm Morley) all serve as members of the BVA Board.

 Tony joined the BVA Board in 2022 as a non-veterinary director.
 He has over 30 years of experience as a strategy consultant and transactions advisor.
 He was a Partner at Big 4 accounting firm EY and head of a global practice for their strategy group, EY-Parthenon.
 Tony is currently Managing Director of Maddox Consulting, a boutique consulting firm he co-founded.